Scopsula/Labyrinth/README.md

 Configuration:
 - Config file can be generated with genConf (set to run in build.sh)
-- Values for level size can be adjusted as well as enabling coordinates, entities, survivial
+- Values for level size can be adjusted as well as enabling coordinates, entities, survivial, etc
-- Coordinates shows the XY for you and the goal as well as marking it on the map.
+- Coordinates shows the XY for you and the goal, as well as marking it on the map.

 Keyboard Repeat may help for quicker movement:
 - Tested with a repeat delay of 300ms & repeat rate of 50ms